Before discussing the topic in the title, I have exciting news to share:

 1. Post title

-We’ve all been told that a great post title can make or break a post.
+A good title is still important.
 People have short attention spans, so you have to carve out a title that will be compelling enough for them to click.
-There are tons of tutorials out there on how to craft the perfect post title.
+There are tons of tutorials on how to craft the perfect post title.
 Here’s one of my favorites, an oldie but goodie!